top of page

 We salt all traffic lanes, parking spaces, and drive aisles.
 Properties need complete coverage, not just main routes.
 Ice forms anywhere moisture exists.

 Properties along Purchase Street, Hathaway Road, Acushnet Avenue, Kempton Street, and Potomska Street need consistent salting to maintain safe parking.
-Retail locations, medical facilities, and office buildings all face liability when parking lots ice over.

 Application rates depend on temperature and conditions.
 Colder temperatures need a heavier application.
 Light applications work for prevention.
 Heavy applications handle existing ice.